nlesc-recruit/PowerSensor3/docs/INSTALLATION_DEVICE.md

 If the firmware is uploaded successfully, the device will be reset and start running the PowerSensor3 firmware.

 ### Build customization
 There are several options available to customize the firmware build.
-These options can be append to the `make device` and `make upload` commands.
+These options can be appended to the `make device` and `make upload` commands.

 ### Target microcontroller
 A flag is provided to set whether the firmware is built for an STM32F401, STM32F411 (default) or STM32F407 microcontroller.